Membership & Price

 - Full Threshold Visual Field Assessment (Worth £10)

 - Slit Lamp Biomicroscopy Health Checks (Worth £10)

 - Contact Lens Consultations & Aftercare Checks (Worth £60)

-You get £350 of value for £7 per month or £1.62p per week, which I am sure you would spend more than that on bread and milk!
+You get £250 of value from £7 per month or £1.62p per week, which I am sure you would spend more than that on bread and milk!

 If the service you receive does not live up to your expectation then you won’t pay a penny, we will cancel the plan straight away and you would have received my service free and we will still be friends!

 If you are ready to take action and look after your eyes, call one of my friendly team on 01287 644211 (Loftus) or 01287 650655 (Skelton) and ask any questions you need.

 Thank you for staying with me until the end of this section.
 I hope you have found it informative.

 Standard NHS Eye Test: Free

 Optomap NHS Eye Test: £30